jurosic/active-ip-sniffer/README.md

    !!(IF START.SH ISN'T WORKING DO "chmod +x start.sh" AND THEN "./start.sh")!!

    Program now also uses a menu because i plan on adding more features.

+Update 1.1:
+   Added a port sniffer aswell works but there bight be minor bugs that i will fix in the future.